Online Course

 photo: Humpback breach, M Webber TMMC

-Marine Wildlife in The Gulf of the Greater Farallones
+The Marine Wildlife of the Gulf of the Farallons

-An Online Course by The American Cetacean Society (ACS)– SF Bay Chapter
+A NEW Online Course by The American Cetacean Society (ACS) SF/Bay Chapter

-Purpose: To introduce you to the ecology and local marine mammals, seabirds, and sharks in the Marine Sanctuary; to increase your understanding of whales, pinnipeds,
+Purpose: To introduce you to the ecology and marine mammals, seabirds, and sharks found in the marine sanctuaries of the Gulf of the Greater Farallones, Cordell Banks, and the Monterey Bay; to increase your understanding of the behaviors of whales, dolphins, seals, sealions, and seabirds; to explore the conservation efforts to protect them and their habitats.

-Dates: Six Wednesday evenings from 6pm-9:30pm beginning Oct.1st to Nov.
-5th
+Dates: Seven Wednesday evenings from 6pm-9:30pm beginning Sept.
+9th to October 21st

 Venue: Online Webinar